 Jana, what made you choose to study at London Met?

 I chose the University because of the position of campuses.
-I was working at City Road; just 15 minutes walk from the Moorgate campus.
 My employer allowed me to change to a part-time role and to fit my working hours to my school timetable.
 Only the fact that I could quickly shift from the school to my job and vice versa allowed me to both study and work.